Issue:

 - If correct permissions are provided and the issue persists, try removing and adding the impacted member to the BIM 360 project.

-Direct Upload to ACC Docs or BIM 360 Document Management
+Direct upload to ACC Docs or BIM 360 Document Management

 Check if the model was uploaded to the cloud outside Revit:

-- For Autodesk Docs (ACC) Projects:
+- For Autodesk Docs (ACC) projects:

 - Access the project through a browser.

-Check the version (revision) of the model in question:
+- For BIM 360 Document Management projects, check the version (revision) of the model in question:

 - If there is a "backup" folder with the corresponding model name, the model was uploaded through Desktop Connector and not initiated as a cloud model.